|

 Sleep talking

-Under Ambien's influence, users talk in their sleep or while
+Under Ambien's influence, these users talk in their sleep or while

 sleep walking.
 The talk can be nonsensical and profanity laced.